Lime Legal

 The government believes the answer lies in comparison websites.
 Sites such as TripAdvisor help people make better choices about hotels and restaurants for holidays.
 But there is little value in such a site for tenants or landlords considering tenancies that will typically last 18 months.

-It is ridiculous to reduce the relationship between landlord and tenant to a hastily written paragraph and a ‘star rating’.
+It is ridiculous to reduce the relationship between landlord and tenant to a hastily written paragraph and a ‘star rating’ on websites like AirBnB where you need the best in managers to even be rated.
 The sector doesn’t have the same volume and churn that hotels and restaurants have, so one bad or malicious experience could ruin a landlord’s ‘rating’ for years.

 And if we don’t think rating individual teachers, bank managers or family doctors is sensible, then why does the government feel that your relationship with your landlord should be more like choosing a kettle, holiday package or second-hand car?